ibrado/jekyll-paginate-content/README.md

     - articles

   auto: true                         # Set to true to search for the page separator even if you
-                                     #   don't set paginate: true in the frontmatter
+                                     #   don't set paginate: true in the front-matter
                                      #   NOTE: This is slower.
 Default: false

   separator: "<!--split-->"          # The page separator; default: "<!--page-->"